catedrasaes-umu/racoop_quick_clustering/README.md

 - Configuration of different nodes is divided into two Ansible stages:
    - **provision**, that is executed just the first time a node is configured.
    - **atboot**, that is executed each time a node is rebooted.

+- Additionally several administration ansible playbooks are provided, found in the **utils** folder to shutdown, start, restart and test the cluster.